 Be concise, and remember that you’re being hired for your skills, to fill a project requirement.
 Keep the ‘additional information’ you may have included in your permanent CV to a minimum.
 Tailor your CV (within reason) to each role you apply for.

-Agents tend to be divided on whether or not you should include a covering letter or not, but our view is that you should do anything to improve your chances of securing the role.
+Agents tend to be divided on whether or not you should include a covering letter or not.
+Our view is that you should do anything to improve your chances of securing the role.

 These days, LinkedIn is probably the most important tool in a contractor’s armoury.
 Set up a profile if you haven’t done so already, and make sure your traditional CV and online profiles match.